Acidity/LolDataServer/README.md

 **getLeagueForPlayer**: int SummonerID, String queue - Retrieves the entire league for the specified player and queue.
 **getAllLeaguesForPlayer**: int SummonerID - Retrieves every league that the specified player is in.
 **getRecentGames**: int AccountID - Retrieves the last 10 games played by the specified summoner.
-**retrievePlayerStatsByAccountID**:  int AccountID - Returns various stats about the player.
+**retrievePlayerStatsByAccountId**:  int AccountID - Returns various stats about the player.
 **getRankedStats**: int AccountID, String GameMode, String Season - Retrieves the ranked stats of the player for the specified game mode and season.
 **getSummonerByName**: String SummonerName - Retrieves information about the summoner such as level, xp, SummonerID, and Account ID (and more).
 **getSummonerNamesByIDs**: int SummonerID1, int SummonerID2... - Retrieves the corresponding summoner names for the specified IDs.